 There has been little change in the economic outlook since last year.
-Central Government continues to drive Local Government to make significant savings, which in turn reduces the funding available to SYPTE from Local Authorities via the Transport Levy.
+Central government continues to drive local government to make significant savings, which in turn reduces the funding available to SYPTE from local authorities via the Transport Levy.
 SYPTE will continue to identify and deliver operational efficiency savings and increase commercial income streams and grant funding where possible.
-Changes to the discretionary travel scheme concessions, tendered bus services and community transport services will be explored with partners to ensure that these policies meet regional aspirations for public transport and are funded appropriately.
+Changes to the discretionary travel scheme concessions, tendered bus services and community transport services will be explored with partners to ensure that these policies continue to meet regional aspirations for public transport and are appropriately funded.

-The impact of Britain leaving the EU is unknown, but at present any impact on SYPTE is considered to be minimal.
+The impact of the United Kingdom leaving the European Union is still unknown but at present any impact on SYPTE is considered minimal.

-Two key events which may have implications for the role and funding of SYPTE in the future are: the potential election of a 'Metro Mayor' for the Sheffield City Region in May 2018; and Transport for the North becoming a statutory body in 2017/18.
-Any implications on SYPTE will be considered during this next financial year.
+Two key events which may have implications for the role and funding of SYPTE in the future are: the election of a Mayor for the Sheffield City Region in May 2018; and Transport for the North becoming a statutory body in 2018.
+Any implications for SYPTE arising from these developments will be considered during the next financial year.

-In addition, the introduction of the new Northern and Trans Pennine rail franchises on 1 April 2016, will impact upon the Rail Administration Grant which SYPTE receives and is only secured until the 2018/19 financial year.
-Rail focussed activities which are currently undertaken by SYPTE, may be at risk if this funding is transferred to Rail North.
+In addition, the introduction of the new Northern and Trans Pennine rail franchises is likely to impact upon the Rail Administration Grant which SYPTE receives and which is only secure until the 2018/19 financial year.
+Rail focused activities which are currently undertaken by SYPTE, may be at risk if this funding is transferred elsewhere.

-Following the tram crash in Croydon in November 2016, SYPTE is working closely with South Yorkshire Supertram Limited (SYSL) who is responsible for operating and the day to day maintenance of the system, to consider if there are any implications for the tram network and service in Sheffield.
+Following the tram crash in Croydon in November 2016, SYPTE is working closely with Regulators and South Yorkshire Supertram Limited, who is responsible for the day to day operation and maintenance of the system, to consider if there are any implications for the tram network and service in South Yorkshire.